JesperMoellerJakobsen/CountableSwarm/README.md

 # CountableSwarm
-Documentation and cluster configurations for the CountableResource microservice setup Solves concurrency issues by using a threadsafe transactional approach with optimistic locking.
+Documentation and cluster configurations for the CountableResource microservice setup.
+Solves concurrency issues by using a threadsafe transactional approach with optimistic locking.

 ## Cluster setup